My Mother was a McAlear

 James left San Diego for Las Vegas, New Mexico where he took a job as a Telegrapher for the AT&SF Railroad.
 It was there he met and married my grand-mother Eva Marsh

-in 1924.
+.
 They had daughters Marian, my mother, and Margaret.
 James had a full career with the Bell Telephone Company.
 He worked as a Line Superintendent and held various Executive positions.
 He was a member of the Telephone Pioneers.

 This family eventually worked their way to Glendale, California.
 My father John served in WW II.
 After the war he worked as a plumber, estimator, and finally partner in the company he worked for.